 You’ll learn about marine biodiversity locally and around the world, and explore conservation ecology, which aims to support, recover and maintain populations and their habitats.

-If you choose our work placement year option, you could have the opportunity to put your knowledge into practice at the Sea Life London Aquarium.
+If you choose our work placement year option, you could have the opportunity to put your knowledge into practice,preparing you for life after your studies.

 On our field trips you might experience marine biology in Scotland; zoos in the Netherlands; wildlife and ecology in Africa; and diving and marine biology oversea.
 In your second year you’ll take a week-long field trip to north Devon to experience both marine and terrestrial zoology, the costs of which are included in your course fees.
 There’s also a final-year residential at a UK marine biology station, which is included in your course fees.
 You’ll need to pay for any optional trips.